linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 ![UML diagram](doc/uml-diagram.png)

 The green boxes represent the concepts that should be the [foaf:primaryTopic](http://xmlns.com/foaf/spec/#term_primaryTopic) object in a data-driven document.
+The relations in bolds have cardinality "exactly 1".
+If no value provided an BOG ontology reasoner is supposed to provide a default.

 Besides classes and properties, BGO defines the some extensions to the default xsd:String datatype: